dotbitHQ/dotbithq.github.io/developers/build-application.md

 There are several ideas for developing applications based on .bit.

 1. Treat a .bit account as a practical NFT asset and develop a trading/auction/rental marketplace for .bit
-2. Consider .bit account as a public key-value database that can only be modified by the user, where any type of parsed records can be stored.
+2. Consider .bit account as a public key-value database that can only be modified by the user, where any type of records can be stored.
 Developers can buidl applications based on this.